Frequently Asked Questions

 Why do airplanes take off and land over residential areas?

 Airplanes normally take off and land into the prevailing wind, which is usually from the west.
-The main runways at Montgomery Field and Brown Field are aligned on an east-west heading for this purpose.
-Montgomery Field also has a cross-wind runway, which is used when the winds blow from the southwest or northeast.
+The main runways at Montgomery-Gibbs Executive Airport and Brown Field are aligned on an east-west heading for this purpose.
+Montgomery-Gibbs Executive Airport also has a cross-wind runway, which is used when the winds blow from the southwest or northeast.
 Other factors that influence where airplanes fly include: weather, air traffic, airspace and terrain.
 The airport does not have the authority to force pilots to use a specific runway or take off in a specific direction.

 How do aircraft take off and land at night when the control tower is closed?